jmuehlig/perf-cpp/docs/recording.md

 auto event_counter = perf::EventCounter{ config };
 ```

-This is equivalent to `perf --debug perf-event-open stat -- sleep 1`, which prints the `perf_event_open` arguments for each counter.
+The output resembles that of `perf --debug perf-event-open stat -- sleep 1` and shows the `perf_event_open` arguments for each counter.
-Useful for retrieving event codes or diagnosing why a counter fails to open.
+It helps with retrieving event codes and diagnosing why a counter fails to open.

 ---